buildout/buildout/z3c.recipe.scripts_/src/z3c/recipe/scripts/README.txt

 Options
 -------

-We'll focus now on the options that are different than zc.recipe.egg.
+We'll focus now on the remaining options that are different than zc.recipe.egg.

 Let's look at the ``extends`` option first.